 This concrete Bannockburn home was completed by local architectural building team Tony Quirk Builders who exclusively chooses Design Windows for these architectural homes.

 A Wanaka architect now practicing in Spain worked remotely with all involved to develop this concrete home set in old tailings at Black Quail Vineyard in Bannockburn.
-Architect Bergundy Cook liaised directly with Design Windows and APL to achieve exact details on this superbly detailed home; with every head, jamb and sill having its own detail drawn and reviewed between our office and Bergundy in Spain.
+Award winning architect Bergendy Cook liaised directly with Design Windows and APL to achieve exact details on this superbly detailed home; with every head, jamb and sill having its own detail drawn and reviewed between our office and Bergundy in Spain.
 As you can see the, this dedication to the intricacies of this project has been rewarded in the stunning result and all those involved could not be happier.